POTABA 3G POWDER SACHETS

 What Potaba Powder looks like and contents of the pack

-Potaba Powder is a powder contained within a foil laminate sachet.
+Potaba Powder is a white/off-white powder contained in a foil laminate sachet.

 Each pack contains 40 sachets.